 We believe we are compliant in all material respects with all applicable environmental laws.
-Presently, we do not anticipate that such compliance will have a material effect on capital expenditures, earnings or competitive position with respect to any of our operations.
-For information about governmental regulations applicable to our business, refer to Item 1A Risk Factors included elsewhere in this Annual Report.
+We do not anticipate that such compliance will have a material effect on capital expenditures, earnings or competitive position with respect to any of our operations.
+For information about governmental regulations applicable to our business, refer to Item 1A Risk Factors.